 EXL 300 CROSS-CULTURAL LEARNING: THEORY AND PRACTICE

 All students on Allegheny-sponsored and independent programs are required to attend at least three pre-departure orientation meetings, which will be held the semester before you depart.
 Pre-departure meetings will combine logistical information with intercultural programming in preparation for your time off-campus; the meetings are an essential part of a successful experience.
 See the separate check-sheet for dates and locations.
-The predeparture and reentry meetings are part of a course that students on Allegheny-sponsored programs will be enrolled in.
-The course is taught by Professor Ishita Sinha Roy, and is entitled EXL 300 Cross-Cultural Learning: Theory and Practice.
-It is a required one-credit course that will be ginve a letter grade that includes attendance at all predeparture orientations, on-site guided blogging, and re-entry requirements (e.g., meetings, readings for all meetings, and final paper and photo poster presentation upon return to Allegheny).
+The pre-departure and reentry meetings are part of a course that students on Allegheny-sponsored programs will be enrolled in.
+The course is entitled EXL 300 Cross-Cultural Learning: Theory and Practice.
+It is a required one-credit course that will be given a letter grade that includes attendance at all pre-departure orientations, on-site guided blogging, and re-entry requirements (e.g., meetings, readings for all meetings, and final paper and photo poster presentation upon return to Allegheny).
 You will be enrolled in the course by Registrar upon your return to campus when the final grade is turned in.
 The course will be posted on your transcript along with the credits from the off-campus program.
 ONLY STUDENTS ON ALLEGHENY SPONSORED PROGRAMS WILL EARN THIS CREDIT.

 ENROLLMENT FOR OFF-CAMPUS

 Once you are on-site, if your program offers a choice of courses, and if you would like to change a class once you are overseas, consult your program director/international student advisor to determine the procedure.